ThKrypt/QualCoder/07-Coding-Text.md

 ** Show only important coded text

 Under the codes tree is a button with a star symbol.
 This button toggles between showing all coded text and the coded text flagged as Important.

+# Editing text (Ctrl E)

+Text can be edited even after the text is coded or annotated or assigned (fully or partially) to a case.
+Click on the text area and press Ctrl E to enter and exit text mode.
+This feature is in the current code and will be in future releases 2.6 and up: Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded) by ALL coders.

+When entering the edit mode, the entire file is loaded for editing.
+Other functions such as the codes tree and file list are deactivated.

+You can select text that is not underlined and copy/replace without problems.
+You can click on a position (without selecting text) to then type, delete, or paste text.
+This can occur in underlined (coded, annotated, case-assigned) or not underlined (not coded/annotated/case-assigned) text locations.
+You will see the underlines shift as text is added or removed.

+There are some limitations: It is best to avoid selecting sections of text to delete (or to type or paste over) if those sections have a combination of not underlined (not coded/annotated/case-assigned) and underlined (coded, annotated, case-assigned).
+The reason is that positions of the underlying codes/annotations/case-assigned may not correctly match as intended.
+If you have made a change that you think has affected these coded/annotated/case-assigned positions badly, exit the text editing window by pressing the Cancel button.

 #  Categories and codes